BryanHaley/twitch-fight-pit/README.md

 "PET_EMOTE": emote used in pet message.
 "FAINT_EMOTE": emote used in faint message.
 "NOT_FOUND_EMOTE": emote used when targeted chatter is not found.
+"SKIN_UPDATE_EMOTE": emote used when a chatter's skin is updated.
 "FIGHT_PIT_NAME": Name of the fight pit used in the info command.
 ```